U23RN4M3/ls-website/index.md

   media:
     image: "/uploads/2018/09/10/websitelogo.png"
     alt_text: Crabtree's Logan Sales Company logo
+- template: 1-column-text
+  block: one-column-1
+  headline: Whether armed with a shopping list or just looking to burn some time,
+    Crabtree's 'LS' welcomes you between our many aisles of fantastic finds.
+  content: ''
 - template: signup-bar
   block: cta-bar
   content: "<strong>Be the first to learn of clearance sales!<br></strong>Submit your